tdiprima/ML-Python-Projects/tensorflow-js/TensorFlowjs.md

 To use TensorFlow.js in a Node.js environment, you can install the `@tensorflow/tfjs-node` package, which includes the TensorFlow.js library optimized for use with Node.js.

-To use the `tf` variable to reference the TensorFlow.js library in your code, you can import it at the beginning of your script using the `require()` function
+To use the `tf` variable to reference the TensorFlow.js library in your code, you can import it at the beginning of your script using the `require()` function.

 ### What the heck is this (1)